Being Mentally Fit

-Cognitive behavioral therapy (CBT) is a specialized approach that involves a combination of cognitive restructuring which helps to correct thinking errors and behavioral techniques for learning better ways to approach the problem.
+Cognitive-behavioral therapy (CBT) is a specialized approach that involves cognitive restructuring, which helps to correct thinking errors and behavioral techniques for learning better ways to approach the problem.

 Psychoanalytic therapy is an approach that allows for the exploration and identification of the origin of psychological problems often rooted in the past so that new and better ways of functioning can be developed and old, unhealthy patterns can be modified.